Venkateshg07/s3crossreplication/README.md

 ```
 git clone https://github.com/Venkateshg07/s3crossreplication.git
 ```
 2. Select the reopen in the container option from the remote comand pallete in the vscode  [Refer](https://www.youtube.com/watch?v=mi8kpAgHYFo)

 3. Build the docker images with the help of Remote-Container Extension(https://code.visualstudio.com/docs/remote/containers-tutorial) and deploy Containers to get access to the development env

-4. you have all the necessary tools in this dev container to start the contribution and test the scripts
+4. you have all the necessary tools in this dev container to start the contribution and test the scripts.
+All the necessary tools for the development are adding in the dockerfile.You can extend the deve env by adding more toold to the [Dockerfile](./.devcontainer/Dockerfile)

-5. Export the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in the dev container to start using the terraform scripts.
+5. Export the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the dev container to start using the terraform scripts.
 Note: You need create these two env variables in the circleci with the help of project setting to start using the CI/CD workflow

 6. Now you can plan and apply the terraform

-7. Run the python scripts to upload the sample files to the S3 buckets
+7. Run the python script under `hack` directory to upload the sample files to the S3 buckets

 ```
 $python s3upload.py
 ```

 ### Reference